 A couple of steps are involved in the placement of a dental bridge:

-- Teeth preparation – Entails preparing the adjacent teeth for receiving a dental bridge.
+- Teeth preparation – This entails preparing the adjacent teeth for receiving a dental bridge.
 The preparation involves shaving off part of your tooth’s enamel.
 Depending on the type of dental bridge you are getting, one or two of your adjacent teeth will be prepared in this way.

 - Taking impressions of your mouth – The impressions are used as measurements for creating a mold of your mouth that will be used in manufacturing a tailored and customized dental bridge for you.
 After this step, your dentist will place temporary dental crowns on the prepared teeth.
 The idea is to keep your teeth protected while your dental bridge is readied for installation.